nprapps/armslist-scraper/README.md

 * You are running OSX.
 * You are using Python 2.7.
 (Probably the version that came OSX.)
 * You have virtualenv and virtualenvwrapper installed and working.

-For more details on the technology stack used with the app-template, see our development environment blog post.
+* You have GNU Parallel installed -- a shell tool to execute multiple commands from standard input simultaneously.

-## Requirements <a id="requirements"></a>
+For more details on the technology stack used with the app-template, see our [development environment blog post](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html).

-* Parallel -- a shell tool to execute multiple commands from standard input simultaneously
+This code should work fine in most recent versions of Linux, but package installation and system dependencies may vary.

 ## Installation <a id="installation"></a>

-If you don’t already have parallel, get it like this:
+If you don’t already have GNU Parallel, get it like this:

 ```
 brew install parallel